Simulating Custom Physics: Attraction and Repulsion with p5.Vector

 By changing the constant values, the example code will draw a shape like this.

 I thought it would be interesting to have multiple nodes instead of just one.
-However, it was fine when I tried 2 or 3 nodes, but when I increased it to 10 or 20, it wasn't fun at all.
+However, it was fine when I tried 2 or 3 nodes, but when I increased it to 10 or 20, it lost its visual appeal.

-As the number of nodes increased, it became obvious that they were just moving the same distance from the red dot, and I became less interested.
+As the number of nodes increased, it became obvious that they were just moving the same distance from the red dot, and he results became predictable.